 • The American Dental Association recommends regular dental examinations twice a year for both adults and children.
-The regular dental examination is the most common type of dental examination.
+The regular dental examination is the most common type.

 • A comprehensive oral exam is the most thorough type of dental exam.
 A limited dental exam or emergency exam is for acute oral health problems.